 The origin of the Silver Road.
 During the summer season you can join the mine-train and visit the King's mine deep into the mountain.

 Buildings constructed for weekly commuting miners.
-Today, the houses are mostly used for various events and as a cafeteria for the nearby silver mines.
+Today, the houses are mostly used for various events and has a museum shop.

-Also known as the Glass Church.
-An art piece located behind the museum.
+An art piece located behind the museum, in Kvarten Park.

 Norway's oldest toll station, operated from 1721 to 1841.
 Located along the Silver Road, it was one of the most important toll stations in Kongsberg.
 The revenues were used to maintain the bridges.